 तत्किं कर्मणि घोरे मां नियोजयसि केशव || 1||

-O Krishna!, if You deem knowledge/wisdom superior to karma (action), then why do You want me to engage myself in this terrible war?
+O Krishna!, if You deem knowledge/wisdom superior to karma (action), then why do You want me to engage in this terrible war?

 Indeed, the question is quite pertinent one and Krishna’s answer to Arjun’s query explains the basic ingredients of the theory of Karma Yoga.
 To this I will come later.
 Let’s take up the first thing first.